samc/samc/README.md

 ### Hi there 👋

 Hi there!
 I'm Sam, a distributed systems engineer, product lead, and a UX junky.
-Currently busy buiding [GrowThat™️](https://growthat.agency), a digital product / marketing agency.
+Current swe @ [`dribbleup`](https://dribbleup.com/)

 ### 📧 How To Reach Me
 - 🐣 [Twitter](https://twitter.com/samcraigdev)